 Open the sketch "NodeMCU_TiltSensor-LedActuator.ino" in your Arduino IDE.

 char* WIFI_PSWD = "FILL_THE_WIFI_PSWD";

-Set the IP address of the oneM2M IoT platform
+Set the IP address of the ACME IoT platform in your network :

 String CSE_IP = "X.X.X.X";